linked0/smart-contract-hacking/README.md

     ...
 }
 ```
-This kind of code can make a hole for accounting issue.
-Because the `poolBalance` can be different from `shibaToken.balanceOf(address(this)`.
-An attacker can make the code unusable by the following code.
+This kind of code can create an accounting issue because the `poolBalance` may differ from `shibaToken.balanceOf(address(this))`.
+An attacker can render the code unusable with the following method.
 ```node
 await token.connect(attacker).transfer(pool.target, parseEther('1'));
 ```